 The river birch will grow up to 40 to 80 feet tall at mature height and 20-30 feet wide at mature width.
 The River Birch growth rate is moderate to fast once established.
 The River birch Betula nigra grows up to 1-3 feet per year.
 Its life is short, but it grows at a medium to fast rate and provides privacy quickly.

 River Birch does not do well in partial shade, a characteristic of “pioneer” species (plants that are the first to colonize an open habitat) so be sure to plant this type of landscape tree in an area exposed to full sun.
 Once the root system establishes, this giant will become an excellent shade tree.

 River Birch Care

 It grows best in plant hardiness USDA hardiness zones 4-9.
-These trees may have a single trunk or multiple trunks.
 Prune river birch trees at the end of spring for dead, diseased or crossed branches.

 Birch trees are relatively free of pests and diseases.
 Luckily, it is the most borer resistant birch variety.
 This means it is least likely to get torn by wood destroying organisms.

 One exception to this rule is the bronze birch borer.
 These metallic beetles can bore the wood of birch trees and devastate a tree after a few years of chewing.
 Proper care includes watering, pruning, mulching, and fertilizing to help manage these pests.